manojgayala/POPL1/Tutorial.md

 # Classes and Objects
 Tureasy supports object-oriented programming and all the objects are instances of a class.
  Every class consists of three blocks namely members constructors ,methods represented by `mem` ,`con`,`met` respectively.
+ Every Class starts with `*` and ends with `*%` Members,Methods are merely variables/objects ,functions respectively in tureasy but in classes private members and methods can be defined.
+ Private members/methods are only accessible in the Class body and are declared using `_` as a prefix to their usual declaration.

 ### Basic Class Declaration:
 ```
 *ClassA           ~name of the class should not have any whitespaces.
 mem:               ~member block.
 int a;
 string b;
 met:                ~method block.
 $printmem() << void
 write(a+" "+b);
 %